djangokillen/minion-hate-bot/README.md

 ## Installation

 1. Register a Twitter application ([apps.twitter.com](https://apps.twitter.com)).
-In order for this to work you must have a Twitter account and a phone number associated with it
+In order for this to work you must have a Twitter account and a phone number associated with it.

 2. Generate an ACCESS_KEY and ACCESS_SECRET under the tab "Keys and Access Tokens"